IntelLabs/nlp-architect/doc/source/service.rst

 The server has two main components:

-- :py:class:`Service <server.service.Service>` which is a representation of each model's API.
+- :py:class:`Service <nlp_architect.server.service.Service>` which is a representation of each model's API.
-- ``server.serve`` module which is a `hug <http://www.hug.rest/>`_ application which handles processing of HTTP requests and initiating calls to the desired model.
+- ``nlp_architect.server.serve`` module which is a `hug <http://www.hug.rest/>`_ application which handles processing of HTTP requests and initiating calls to the desired model.

 The server supports extending with new services using provided API classes, see `Annotation Structure Types - Server Responses`_ for more details.